 Early Relations Between the United States and Iran

-Note that Mosaddegh was overthrown by a coup organized by the U.S. Central Intelligence Agency and the British Secret Intelligence Service or MI6.
+Mosaddegh was later overthrown by a coup organized by the U.S. Central Intelligence Agency and the British Secret Intelligence Service or MI6.
 However, the Americans maintained a healthy alliance with the reigning Iranian monarch, Shah Mohammad Reza Pahlavi.
 But the Iranian Revolution of 1979 that overthrew Pahlavi and saw the end of the Persian monarchy resulted in disagreements that drastically reversed the relationship between the U.S. and Iran.

 Iran-US Relations During the Iranian Revolution of 1979